wlerin/feralfilehosting/Feral Wiki/Archived/Teamspeak 3 server/readme.md

 If you get any results that means there is another instance running.

-Sadly, there is no workaround right now for this issue.
-Your options are:
+There is no workaround right now for this issue.

-**1:** Try to get a non for profit license or purchase an annual license: [http://sales.teamspeakusa.com/pricing.php?page=aal](http://sales.teamspeakusa.com/pricing.php?page=aal)

 Teamspeak 3 on Feral Slots.
 ---